JackArrowden/RemotePCControl/README.md

   + startApp.py: Starting an app.
   + kill.py: Kill a process
   + keylog.py: Main processing for functions that do the work for keylogging.

+There are some extra libraries that you may not have, so that you need to install them if you want to use this app: